tarik56/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 ### Sealed Secrets in action

 1. The observant among you will have noticed that in the previous exercise we created a secret for git and added it to the cluster WITHOUT putting it in git...😳 Lets start by fixing this and sealing our Git credentials so they can be safely checked in to the code.
 First, we'll create the secret in a tmp directory.
-Make sure you have your gitlab user and PAT from the previous exercise set in your environment
+Make sure you have your gitlab user and password from the previous exercise set in your environment

     ```bash
     echo ${GITLAB_USER}
-    echo ${GITLAB_PAT}
+    echo ${GITLAB_PASSWORD}
     ```

 2. Run this command to generate a Kubernetes secret object in `/tmp` with the right annotations and labels needed for Tekton and Jenkins later.